-Assume that the Scheme has a Rs.
-20 crore floating rate investment linked to MIBOR (Mumbai Inter Bank Offered Rate).
-Hence, the Scheme is currently running an interest rate risk and stands to lose if the interest rate moves down.
-To hedge this interest rate risk, the Scheme can enter into a 6 month MIBOR swap.
-Through this swap, the Scheme will receive a fixed predetermined rate (assume 12%) and pays the "benchmark rate" (MIBOR), which is fixed by the NSE or any other agency such as Reuters.
-This swap would effectively lock-in the rate of 12% for the next 6 months, eliminating the daily interest rate risk.
-This transaction is usually routed through an intermediary who runs a book and matches deals between various counterparties.
+Assume that the Scheme has a Rs.50 crore floating rate investment linked to MIBOR (Mumbai Inter Bank Offered Rate).
+Thus, the Scheme has a potential interest rate risk and stands to incur a loss if the interest rate moves down.
+To hedge this interest rate risk, the Scheme can enter into a 6 month MIBOR swap on July 1, 2014 for 6 months that is upto January 1, 2015.
+Through this swap, the Scheme will receive a fixed determined rate (assume 8%) and pays the 'benchmark rate' (MIBOR), which is fixed by an intermediary who runs a book and matches deals between various counterparties, such intermediary could be the NSE or the Reuters.
+This swap would effectively lock in the interest rate of 8% for the next 6 months, eliminating the daily interest rate risk.